 - Test it at least once a week. - Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
 A can of clean compressed air (sold at computer or office supply stores) may also be used.
 Follow manufacturer instructions for use.
 Test the Smoke/CO Alarm.
-Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
-See "Where This Alarm Should Not Be Installed" for details. - When the battery becomes weak, the Smoke/CO alarm will "chirp" approximately once a minute (the low battery warning).
-This low battery warning should last for up to 7 days, but you should replace the battery immediately to continue your protection.
+Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - · Relocate the unit if it sounds frequent unwanted alarms.
+See "Where This Alarm Should Not Be Installed" for details.

 IMPORTANT: Actual battery service life depends on the Smoke/CO Alarm and the environment in which it is installed.
-Regardless of the manufacturer's suggested battery life, you MUST replace the battery immediately once the unit starts "chirping" (the "low battery warning").
+Regardless of the manufacturer's suggested battery life, you MUST replace the Alarm immediately once the unit starts "chirping" (the "low battery warning").